What is the Best Milk for Making Kefir?

 Choosing the best milk for making Milk Kefir

-Kefir is a fermented milk product that is known for its huge health benefits.
-Though the flavor and tart of kefir is similar to that of yogurt, kefir contains much more beneficial qualities than yogurt.
+Kefir is a fermented milk product known for its substantial health benefits.
+Though the flavor and tartness of kefir are like that of yogurt, kefir contains much more beneficial qualities than yogurt.
 The best kind of kefir can be made from raw organic milk that is fresh and hygienic.
-However, every one cannot make kefir by using fresh raw organic milk because it is quite expensive and the availability is also not that great.
-There are also other concerns such as shelf life.
-In this article, we will talk about the several kinds of milk that can be used for making dairy kefir.
-We would also discuss about the pros and cons of each type of milk.
+However, not everyone can make kefir using fresh raw organic milk because it is expensive, and the availability is also not that great.
+There are also other concerns, such as shelf life.
+This article will discuss several kinds of milk used to make dairy kefir.
+We would also discuss the pros and cons of each type of milk.

 1. UHT milk: